 Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

-Since there are so many programs to consider when it comes to student loan forgiveness for nurses, let’s break them down one by one.
+Since there are so many programs to consider regarding student loan forgiveness for nurses, let’s break them down one by one.

 Here’s a shortlist of the forgiveness and discharge options that we’ll be discussing.
-If you know which one you’d like more information on, click on the link to jump to that section.
+If you know which one you’d like more information, click on the link to jump to that section.